-Hard Hat Compressed Air Workshop & Lab for Facility Engineers & Maintenance
+Hard Hat Compressed Air Maintenance Workshop

 This two-day, 4-hour workshop, designed for facility engineers and facility maintenance technicians, will cover how to ensure reliable compressed air supply and deliver huge energy savings able to allow plants to hit carbon emission reduction targets.